-If your specialist recommends that you change or stop topiramate, continue to use contraception (birth control) for four weeks after the last dose of topiramate.
+If treatment with topiramate is stopped, continue to use contraception (birth control) for four weeks after the last dose of topiramate.
 This is to make sure that you do not become pregnant while there is a risk that some topiramate may remain in your body.